wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/plan-manage-environment/includes/7-exercise.md

-In this exercise we will create an environment specific DLP policy that targets Office 365 use cases.
+In this exercise, we will create an environment specific DLP policy that targets Office 365 use cases.
 The driver behind this scenario is an organization that wants to ensure that makers can build automation solutions for the Office 365 platform, using Power Automate.